uib/iam-scim/test1.md

 * `displayName`: Obtained from person as the concatenation of the first name and last name
 * `emails.WORK`: Can use {userName}@uib.no for now
 * `no:edu:scim:user.accountType`: Set to "primary"
-* `no:edu:scim:user.employeeNumber`: Obtained from the {id} field in the ansatte object from DFØ
+* `no:edu:scim:user.employeeNumber`: Obtained from the {id} field in the ansatte object from DFØ, but only exposed when the user has an active affiliation with DFØ.
 * `no:edu:scim:user.eduPersonPrincipalName`: aka feide-id.
 Can use {userName}@uib.no for now

 This is an example of a valid `GET /Users/{id}` response: